joshjohanning/joshjohanning.github.io/_posts/2021-11-14-azdo-angular-pipeline-caching.md

   displayName: Cache npm
 ```

-Notice how the first screenshot is caching the `$(Build.SourcesDirectory)/Project/node_modules` folder vs Microsoft's code sample is caching `$(Pipeline.Workspace)/.npm` - quite a critical difference!
+Notice how the first screenshot is caching the `$(Build.SourcesDirectory)/Project/node_modules`{: .filepath} folder vs Microsoft's code sample is caching `$(Pipeline.Workspace)/.npm`{: .filepath} - quite a critical difference!
 It makes sense after thinking about it, when you run `npm install` locally, where is it going to download all of the modules to?
-The `node_modules` folder in the root of the project, of course.
+The `node_modules`{: .filepath} folder in the root of the project, of course.

 The way the task works is it zips up and saves the `path` you specify and stores it to the build (as a build-in post-build step).
 During the next build, if the `key` matches, it downloads the zip and extracts it to the aforementioned `path`.
-Both of the above examples use the `key: npm | “$(Agent.OS)” | $(Build.SourcesDirectory)/Project/package-lock.json`, where it matches the OS the build is running on as well as the hashed content of the `package-lock.json` file.
+Both of the above examples use the `key: npm | “$(Agent.OS)” | $(Build.SourcesDirectory)/Project/package-lock.json`{: .filepath}, where it matches the OS the build is running on as well as the hashed content of the `package-lock.json`{: .filepath} file.

 This means, that if you flip a build from Windows to Ubuntu, the key won't match, and the contents of the cache won't be restored.
-Likewise, if the hash of the `package-lock.json` file changes (ie: you add a package, change a package version, remove a package, etc.), the cache won't be restored.
+Likewise, if the hash of the `package-lock.json`{: .filepath} file changes (ie: you add a package, change a package version, remove a package, etc.), the cache won't be restored.
 In both cases, you would expect a full `npm install` from scratch.
 If the build completes successfully, you should expect a new cache to be uploaded as an automatically added post build step:
 ![uploading cache to pipeline](/assets/screenshots/2021-11-14-azdo-angular-pipeline-caching/upload-cache.png ){: .shadow }
 _Uploading of the cache as a post-job step_